-There is also concern for analyses based on yeast data that many synthetic lethal interactions may not be conserved between species , although interactions between pathways may are more comparable.
+There is also concern for analyses based on yeast data that many synthetic lethal interactions may not be conserved between species , although interactions between pathways may be more comparable.
 It is unsurprising that many of the interactions identified were not experimentally validated.
 There have been many gene duplications in the separate evolutionary histories of humans and yeast which may lead to differences in genetic redundancy.
-Yeast are further not an ideal human cancer model because they are do not have tissue specificity, multicellular gene regulation, or orthologues to a number of known cancer genes such as p53.
-Although these studies have tried to anticipate these issues with stringent criteria such as requiring one-to-one orthologues, there remains the possibility that changes in gene function may affect whether these are solely redundant such as if functions had coevolved without sequence homology.
-Many genes will also be excluded by lacking homologous gene in yeast, the corresponding experimental data, or having paralogues in either species.
+In addition, yeast are not an ideal human cancer model because they are do not have tissue specificity, multicellular gene regulation, or orthologues to a number of known cancer genes such as p53.
+Although these studies have tried to anticipate these issues with stringent criteria such as requiring one-to-one orthologues, there remains the possibility that changes in gene function may affect whether these are solely redundant such as if functions had co-evolved without sequence homology.
+Many genes will also be excluded by lacking an homologous gene in yeast, the corresponding experimental data, or having paralogues in either species.
 Thus conservation of yeast interactions is not an ideal strategy and analysis of human data directly for comparison with human experimental data will be the focus of this thesis.

 Analysis and modelling of protein data

 took a network approach to discovery of synthetic lethal candidate selection applying the concept to “centrality” to a human PPI network involving interacting partners of known cancer genes.
 The effect of removing pairs of genes on connectivity of the network was used as a surrogate for viability which is supported by observations that the PPI and synthetic lethal networks are orthogonal in S. cerevisiae studies .
 They showed that the human cancer protein interaction network (of 1539 proteins and 6471 interactions) exhibits the power law distribution expected of a scale-free synthetic lethal network with high connectivity (average vertex degree of 23.67 and network efficiency of 0.2952).
-Their top 100 candidate interactions included interactions of the tumour suppressor TP53 with BRCA1, CDKNA1, CDKNA2, MET, and RB1 which have been detected by prior studies.
+Their top 100 candidate interactions included interactions of the tumour suppressor TP53 with BRCA1, CDKNA1, CDKNA2, MET, and RB1, which have been detected by prior studies.
 The gene pairs were often observed to be in the same or a plausible compensatory pathway.
 Thus the network structure is important in the biological functions of cancers and could be exploited for targeting TP53 loss of function mutations.

 However, their approach was limited to known cancer genes and is not applicable to genes that do not have PPI data.
 Other nucleotide sequencing data types are more commonly available for cancer studies at a genomic scale.
 Of further concern is that the results were enriched for p53 synthetic lethal partners which is relevant to many cancer researchers but this genome-wide approach did not detect many other cancer genes due to multiple testing.
 This enrichment may be due to the known drastic effect of removing p53 itself from the network as a master regulator, cancer driving tumour suppressor gene, and highly connected network “hub”.
 The focus on cancer genes is useful for translation into therapeutics but does not account for variable genetic backgrounds or effect of protein removal on the whole cellular network.